Swimming instruction · Minnesota

 recordable injuries tracked

-Grade compares Bear Paddle Swim School's OSHA Total Case Rate to the BLS industry benchmark across 3 years of Form 300A filings (2016–2024).
+Grade compares Bear Paddle Swim School's OSHA Total Case Rate of 15.7 to the Swimming instruction BLS benchmark of 1.4 (1121% of benchmark) across 3 years of Form 300A filings (2016–2024). <a href="/methodology">See methodology</a> for reporting-limitation caveats.

 Injury rate over time